Canarian Arts & Culture

 Feature: Cumbre Vieja & the Mega Tsunami

 Experts believe that it’s only a matter of time before Cumbre Vieja erupts again.
 When it does, some people fear that it could send up to 1.5 trillion metric tons of rock cascading down into the Atlantic.
 The resulting tsunami could measure up to 600m and, travelling at a speed of around 1000km an hour, would reach the east coast of the US within six hours (and the coastlines of Africa and Europe much sooner).
 By this time the tsunami waves would be around 30m to 60m high, though on reaching shallower water they could grow to a several hundred metres.
-Surprisingly, perhaps, Hollywood has yet to make a film about the threat, which sees the waves travelling around 25km inland, devastating the Caribbean and the eastern shores of the US.
+Surprisingly, perhaps, Hollywood has yet to make a film about the threat, which could see the waves travelling around 25km inland, devastating the Caribbean and the eastern shores of the US.

 With some experts playing down fears as others ramp up the doomsday scenarios, the jury remains out on the likely size and destructive power of such a tsunami, while the timescale before the next eruption is simply not known.
 Some research has suggested the western side of the Cumbre Vieja is unlikely to collapse into the sea within the next 10,000 years.